P l a n e G e o m e t r y

 Now, it is not possible to prove every statement.
 If we had to, there would be no end.
 Rather, to prove or explain anything is to do so in terms of something simpler, something that we already acknowledge and accept.

 Similarly, it is not possible to give a verbal definition of every word, because we must already understand the words in which a definition is framed.
 An example from arithmetic is the impossibility of defining one.
 (Try.)
 That does not mean that you do not understand one.
 An example from geometry is a definition of a straight line.
-On what known better, or more fundamental, could such a definition be based?
+On what that is known better, or that is more fundamental, could such a definition be based?

 Logic, then, which is the science of reasoning, is not founded on reasoning.
 It is founded on irreducible understanding, on what we call first principles.
 They provide the basis for proving.
 The first principles of Euclid's geometry are in three categories: